shortbus-allstar/shm420/README.md

 **Patch Notes - v2.0.0-beta**

--Changed burn tab to conditions tab (basically a more versatile burn tab)
+1. Changed burn tab to conditions tab (basically a more versatile burn tab)

--Fixed Wild growth to not cast in passive zones
+2. Fixed Wild growth to not cast in passive zones

--Fixed an issue with chase navigating on top of your assist instead of the chase distance amount away
+3. Fixed an issue with chase navigating on top of your assist instead of the chase distance amount away

--Fixed an issue with cripple / feralize logic
+4. Fixed an issue with cripple / feralize logic

--Fixed an issue with rez routine (hopefully?)
+5. Fixed an issue with rez routine (hopefully?)

--Improved the queue function, noticeably faster casting
+6. Improved the queue function, noticeably faster casting